PKizzle/dns/README.md

 - Everything is an resource record.
 - Small API.
 - Fast.
-  - The cmd/reflect server does 350K/280K UDP/TCP respectively
+  - The cmd/reflect server does 350K/280K UDP/TCP respectively.

 ## Difference with github.com/miekg/dns